CodeChron/fullstack-js-preview-docs/delete_a_note.md

 # Step 6: Delete a Note

-## Add a button component for deleting a note
+## Add an Icon Button component
+We're going to need a button that accepts a click event for this.
+Let's create a reusable component.

 ``` /imports/components/buttons/icon_btn.jsx ```